Kruiser8/Kruiz-Control/js/Documentation.md

 ***

 ## Variable
-Enables the ability to set and load variables per session or across sessions.
-That is, Global variables should persist even if you close the overlay.
+Enables the ability to set and load variables per session or across sessions (globally).
+That is, global variables persist even if you close the overlay.

 <p align="center"><b>
-GLOBAL VARIABLES ARE NOT MEANT TO BE USED AS AN ALTERNATIVE TO A DATABASE OR FILE API--USE SPARINGLY!
+Global variables have been updated to allow more data to be stored.
+However, please be aware of how much data you're storing.
 </b></p>

 ### Variable Triggers